-Are you in Venice and looking for a great place to eat?
-Venice is as flooded with tourists as it’s flooded with water which means authentic food can be hard to find. ur local Venetian guides have built this list of the best restaurants in Venice.
+Looking for a great place to eat in Venice?
+The Floating City is as flooded with tourists as it is with water, so authentic food can be hard to find.
+To help you out, our local Venetian guides have put together this list of the best restaurants in Venice.

 This old inn on Burano island is perfect if you’re looking to taste a real home-cooked Venetian meal.
 With fresh seafood and pasta, you can’t go wrong.
 Start with the Tris di Crost Acei alla Griglia (a mix of grilled comb shells, razor clams and scallops).

 For the primi piatti, we highly recommend the risotto alla Buranella.
 It’s typical of Burano island and made with carnaroli or vialone nano rice and Ghiozzi fish.
 Make sure you leave room for dessert!
 Choose from the Torta di Giorno or try the typical biscuits dipped in sweet wine.